 Each stage of product development generates new files that need to be shared.
 “Whereas traditional email has limits and caps, Slack allows us to quickly upload large files without having to resize them,” Newsome says.

-The company also uses shared channels, which offer a common workspace with external partners, to seamlessly share files with vendors.
+The company also uses Slack channels to seamlessly share files with vendors.
 Vice President of Brand Design Andrew Coulter Enright says that several years ago, sharing design files with a print vendor would have required a time-consuming, four-step process.
 “Now that can happen basically automatically, and in a fraction of the time,” he says.
 “Those details allow us to move faster.”

 Cole Haan’s teams also use integrations to reclaim time in their day.
 For instance, when employees need to look up a product status, they simply type /merchinfo or /sid (shorthand for stock ID) and input the product ID.
 The Merch bot pulls up a product dossier, including the name, available colors and when it’s expected to go to market.
 Previously, gathering that information required multiple people and systems.
 “But now, you put in the ID and immediately get everything you need to know,” Enright says.
 Those small efficiencies add up to more time for big ideas.

 “We do four times as much work as we did a couple of years ago.
 And that would not be possible without Slack.”